 That’s where I’m coming from, but I find just about everybody – whether you share any of these traits with me or not – interesting in their own right.
 I am a Christian, but also committed to pluralism in our world and to meaningful inter-religious engagement.

 If you’d like to support this work, please make a contribution to my church.
-You can do so here.
+Or you can buy me a cup of coffee.
 If you’d like to talk to me about strategic thinking or have other questions or comments, send me a message using the following form.